 - Have you plumbed in a washing machine or dishwasher?

 - Have you had a leak and replaced any water pipes under the kitchen sink?

 More advice to keep your water tasting and smelling great

 • Plumbed in appliances, such as washing machines or dishwashers, have a non-return valve fitted to stop backflow.

-• Approved plastic hose connections and seals to stop reactions causing problems (look for the kitemark or BS6920).
+• Use approved plastic hose connections and seals (look for the kitemark or BS6920).

-• ‘Filling loops’ on combi boilers are protected by a double non-return valve to stop backflow.
+• ‘Filling loops’ on combi boilers should be protected by a double non-return valve to stop backflow.

 • Any filters, softeners or scale eliminators are fitted after the drinking water tap.

-• You check fuel or oil tanks stored on site as leaks (new and old) can leach chemicals through plastic water pipes.
+• You check fuel or oil tanks stored on site as leaks (new and old) can pass chemicals through plastic water pipes.